Introduction and Motivation

 - None: Remaining claims which were not evaluated yet

-There are two major learning mechanisms that can be used:
+Two major learning mechanisms can be used:

 If we have both positive and negative labels, this is a classical supervised learning problem framed as binary classification.
 We can then manually extract features from the codes, such as the co-occurence of code pairs or use some Deep Model (e.g. RNNs) to try to infer the relationship between codes from the input.